galacean/physX.js/README.md

 ./build.sh
 ```

-You can modify build.sh to set the number of CPU cores used when compiling and different compile-type, including:
+You can modify build.sh to set the number of CPU cores used when compiling and different compile target, including:

 1. Release(default, the smallest size)
 2. Profile